ninhja/ems-in-vr/README.md

 [My Day-to-Day Process Notes (but skip this and read below...
 I'm just leaving it here for my own reference)](https://docs.google.com/document/d/1RLxw7XNduukD_50_s6lb3dYKiTGEtaLbcdvorFLF1EQ/edit?usp=sharing)

 ## 1. EMS Hardware Materials
-Below is a list of all of the materials I used in the making of this project.

 [Medical-grade EMS device](https://tenswelt.de/products/tns-sm-2-mf-tens-reizstromgeraet-mit-burst-und-modulation)

 I used this analog device to generate the electrical signals.
 It has 2 channels, which means you can use it to control at most 2 muscles.
 It requires a 9 volt battery.

 [50 mm Self-adhesive electrodes](https://tenswelt.de/pages/produkte/collections/elektroden-and-zubehoer/products/stimex-klebeelektroden-50-x-50-mm-selbstklebeelektroden-fuer-tens-und-ems)

 [openEMSstim hardware module](http://plopes.org/ems/)

 For communicating between the EMS device and Unity, I used Pedro Lopes' awesome open-hardware EMS module called openEMSstim.
 To learn how to use it, check out [the openEMSstim github repo](https://github.com/PedroLopes/openEMSstim) for the full documentation.

 ## 2. Basics of Electrical Muscle Stimulation (EMS)